zuluana/Halia/README.md

 To extract a Plugin or Exported API from a stack use the `getExports` and `getPlugin` Stack methods.

+##  Roadmap

+-  Plugin Configuration
+-  Consider exporting an Object OR specifically *a Plugin* from each Halia "Stack".

 ## Extensions

 Halia will eventually be extensible via the "HaliaCore" Plugin.
 This can be used for building several augmentations onto Halia.
 Some ideas include:

--  Plugin Configuration
+-

->  This is being considered as a core feature.
->
 -  Incompatibility Management
 -  Cyclic Dependencies
 -  Plugin Inheritance